Welcome to Bear Country

 Double bag food, and never leave any trash or leftovers behind.
 Finding treats teaches bears to associate trails with food.

 Never approach bears or offer food.
 If you’re lucky enough to see a bear, watch from a safe distance and enjoy this very special experience.
-If your presence causes the bear to look up or change its behavior in any way, you’re too close.
+If your presence causes the bear to look up or change its behavior in any way, you are too close.

-Black bears are highly intelligent, with individual responses to people and situations.
+Black bears are highly intelligent and respond uniquely to people and situations.
 Wild black bears seldom attack unless they feel threatened, cornered, or are provoked.

 If You Surprise a Bear on a Trail